 Next, I applied Fisher’s r-to-z transformations to the individual effect sizes prior to meta-analysis and back transformations prior to reporting and plotting.
 The analysis was otherwise identical to the previous attempt.
 All estimated values were identical to attempt 5, therefore the original meta-analysis results were not reproduced.

-However, the forest plot associated with this attempt did reproduce the Confidence Intervals around the individual effect sizes from Vahey et al.’s (2015) original forest plot (see their Figure 1 and this manuscript’s Figures 1 and 3), suggesting that Vahey et al. (2015) employed these transformations but did not report them.
-This under-reported data transformation also implies a second form of underreporting: Vahey et al. (2015) reported employing a Hunter & Schmidt style meta-analysis, but this implies that they diverged from this strategy by also applying Hedges style data transformations (in addition to not applying Hunter & Schmidt style corrections for reliability).
+However, the forest plot associated with this attempt did reproduce the Confidence Intervals around the individual effect sizes from the forest plot presented in Vahey et al. (2015, Figure 1; see also this manuscript’s Figures 1 and 3), suggesting that the analyses these transformations were employed, although not reported in Vahey et al. (2015).
+This under-reported data transformation also implies a second form of underreporting: Vahey et al. (2015) reported employing a Hunter and Schmidt style meta-analysis, but this implies that they diverged from this strategy by also applying Hedges style data transformations (in addition to not applying Hunter and Schmidt style corrections for reliability).
 While this reproduction of the original individual effect sizes and their Confidence Intervals gets us one step closer to understanding the original analytic strategy, it nonetheless does not reproduce the meta-analysis results.

 Figure 3.
 Forest plot for meta-analysis verification attempt 5.